Pierre Pidoux: Work

 Pidoux’s activities have been devoted mostly to hymnology, musicology and teaching.
 Though he has edited many volumes of other early music (e.g. Andrea Gabrieli and Girolamo Frescobaldi), he is generally known as a specialist in the history of the Huguenot psalter.
 His magnum opus is the two-volume edition of text and melodies of this Psalter: Le psautier huguenot du XVIe siècle, i: Les mélodies; ii: Documents et bibliographie (Basle, 1962).
 He promoted the music of the Protestant church (organ, choir and community hymnsinging).
-He was an editor of the series Collection de Musique Protestante (from 1935) andof the sacred music series Cantate Domino.
+He was an editor of the series Collection de Musique Protestante (from 1935) and of the sacred music series Cantate Domino.
 He contributed music, harmonisations and texts to the new hymnal of the French-speaking Reformed Church of Switzerland (1976).
 In this hymnal also many texts of his brother, Edmond Pidoux, literature professor in Lausanne, are present.
 In 1967 he co-edited the complete works of Claude Goudimel.
 He composed many works for mixed choir and organ.